justaksi7/b2b-sap-payment-bridge/readme.md

 3. Depending on the decision of the operations department do one of the following steps:

 - A: Create a PaymentFailed outbox event in the Payments Core database for each DLQ message and all the partners will be notified automatically about the failure and they have to resend the payment requests.
 Delete the corresponding payment requests from the payments table and outbox table respectively.
 The payment process is nullified and it has to be initiated again by the partners.
-- B: Transfer all PaymentCreated messages from the DLQ back to the Worker-SQS, empty the DLQ and the process will be replayed automatically as usual.
+- B: Transfer all PaymentCreated messages from the DLQ back to the Worker-SQS and the process will be replayed automatically as usual.
 - C: If there is a crisis scenario taking place at SAP consult with the operations department if the payment requests are still going to be stored in our system (increasing costs for the company) or a temporary shutdown of our system has to take place untill further notification from SAP in order to be cost efficient.

 **Runbook: Partner not responding: Webhook Service failing to deliver payment updates to partner**